chhavip/Git-Guide/README.md

 4. Add the files you changed : `git add file_name` (avoid using `git add .`).
 This is called "staging" the files.

-5. Commit your changes `git commit -a -m "Message briefly explaining the feature"`.
-[Commits all the staged files](https://gist.github.com/sakshamsaxena/5c83df15bc2b17f3c72399860b31924b) (`-a` stands for committing all staged files).
-You can skip the `-a` switch and mention files to be committed otherwise.
+5. Commit your changes `git commit -m "Message briefly explaining the feature"`.

 6. Push to your repo `git push origin branch-name`